 Acute (Internal) Medicine is the speciality which provides assessment and management for adult patients with medical conditions when they are first admitted to hospital.
 It differs from other medical specialties in that it is not based on a body system, disease or patient characteristic (such as age).
 It also differentiates itself from General (Internal) Medicine in that it focuses on the immediate and specialist management of adult patients who require urgent or emergency care.

 The idea was conceived in 1999 – but has grown rapidly since then and the AIM training pathway has been available since 2009.
-There are now over 450 consultants specialising in Acute Medicine across the UK and over 225 hospitals have an Acute Medical Unit (AMU).
+There are now over 450 consultants specialising in Acute Medicine across the UK and over 225 hospitals now have an Acute Medical Unit (AMU).
 Acute Medicine has subsequently spread to beyond the UK, to the likes of the Republic of Ireland, the Netherlands, Australia, Singapore and Malaysia.

 Society for Acute Medicine (SAM)

 Acute Medicine has embedded itself across the country, and is vital to the smooth running of each hospital.
 SAM have set key Clinical Quality Indicators for Acute Medical Units to implement as standard and is audited on an annual basis.
 More information can be found on their website.